 Cookies are small files that are placed on your computer, tablet or smartphone by websites that you visit.
 They allow a website to recognise you and remember your preferences when you return to the site.
-They also track how many times you’ve visited, how long you’ve spent there, and what you’ve done.
-This allows an organisation to customise their website for you to improve your experience.
-For example by making it easier to log in; by only suggesting volunteering opportunities in your local area; or by displaying articles that are the most relevant for you based on information you’ve entered and the web pages you’ve previously looked at.
+They also track how many times you’ve visited, how long you’ve spent there, and what you’ve done on the website.
+This allows an organisation to customise their service for you to improve your experience.
+For example, by making it easier to log in; by only suggesting job opportunities in your local area; or by displaying articles, resources or other kinds of content that are the most relevant for you, based on information you’ve entered and your previous behaviour on the website.

 How long do Cookies last

 There are two different types of cookie that are used on our site.
 The length of time the data is stored depends on the type of cookie but is generally between a few minutes and up to two years.